qrzn23/min/wip/confessions/content.md

 To return to “The Equinox”, there was no question of selling even that small edition even at that pitiful price.
 I have never had any idea of how to do business.
 I can make plans, both sound and brilliant; but I cannot force myself to take the necessary steps to put them into practice.
 My greatest weakness is that as soon as I am sure that I can attain any given object, from climbing a mountain to exploiting a beauty spot, I lose interest.
 The only things I complete are those of which (as for instance, poetry and Magick) I am not the real author but an instrument impelled by a mysterious power which sweeps me away in effortless enthusiasm which leaves no room for my laziness, cynicism and similar inhibiting qualities to interfere.

 I did try to get a few booksellers to stock “The Equinox” but found myself immediately up against a blank wall of what I must call Chinese conventionality.
 I remember hearing of an engineer in the East who wanted to built himself a house and employed a Chinese contractor.
 He pointed out that the work would be much easier by using bricks of a different size to that which the man was making.
 He obeyed, but a day later went back to the old kind.
-The engineer protested, but the man explained that his bricks were of a “heaven-sent” size.[3]
+The engineer protested, but the man explained that his bricks were of a “heaven-sent” size.^[WEH Note: This is a typical misunderstanding (by Crowley and the Engineer, not the Chinese contractor!).
+China has had standards of weights, materials and money for a very long time.
+These standards were set by imperial edict, and when originally propagated had penalties for violation up to and including death by torture.
+In plain words, when the Engineer demanded a change from the official standard, he coerced a violation of the law.
+The contractor attempted to explain by saying that the size of the bricks was a matter of ancient imperial law = “from the Jade Emperor, or spirit of the past Emperors, in Heaven”.]

 So I found that the format of “The Equinox” shocked the bookseller; worse still, it was not a book, being issued periodically, nor a magazine, being to big and well produced!
 I said, “What does it matter?
 All I ask you to do is to show it and sell it.”
-Quite useless.[4]
+Quite useless.^[WEH Note: Possibly for the same reasons as the Chinese brick of the previous note.
+Most countries have very different laws governing the sales and distribution of periodicals over books.
+For example, in the USA a periodical is not subject to sales tax, has a different postal rate and has provisions of constitutional protection quite different from those of a book.
+Very likely this became a question of what laws to follow, not one of social confusion but rather conflicting statute.]

 I spent my spare time in the summer, for the most part, with frivolous friends in the Thames valley.
 I sorely needed just that sort of relaxation.
 My soul was badly bruised by the ruin of my romance, but I had a good time of a sort.
 At least, one of my friends was the most amusing person in his peculiar way that ever met.
 I must tell one incident, very instructive, as showing the ravages which can be wrought by strong sexuality in an unbalanced mind which, on the one hand, cannot control it and, on the other, fears it and thinks it should be suppressed.